GSA/smartpay-website/src/content/about/statistics.md

 - Transactions.
 - Number of card/account holders.

-GSA SmartPay statistics for fiscal year 2022:
+GSA SmartPay statistics for fiscal year 2023:

-- $32.8 billion in total program spend.
+- $37.5 billion in total program spend.
-- $426 million in refunds earned by agencies/organizations.
+- $472 million in refunds earned by agencies/organizations.
-- $418 was spent on average for each transaction.
+- $426 was spent on average for each transaction.
-- The Department of Veterans Affairs was the top agency with $13.7 billion in spend (which equals to about 41.8% of total program spend).

 ## Purchase Card FPDS Reports